-We have an instinct to make things easier for our kids, and we want them to have the best life possible.
-But beyond providing food, shelter, and an education, your children don’t need as much as you think they do.
+We have the instinct to make things easier for our kids, and we want them to have the best life possible.
+But beyond providing food, shelter, and education, your children don’t need as much as you think they do.
 And, the things they do need from you are free — unconditional love and being taught honesty and how to treat people, for example.

 3. You Can’t Help Others If You Can’t Help Yourself

 Focusing on fixing the problems in your own life puts you in a position to help others, financially or otherwise.
 It’s a lot like when you’re on a plane during an emergency — you must put on your oxygen mask before helping others, even if the other person is someone you love more than life itself.

 If you try to put the oxygen mask on your child before you put it on yourself, you could pass out, and you both could die.

 Being financially and emotionally secure puts you in a much better position to help others without being dragged down.
 In this case, being selfish will allow you to be more selfless in the long run.